eldelto/zerberus/To-Do.md

 - [ ] POST /authorize
   - [ ] Check cookie `ZSC` and validate against DB
   - [ ] Redirect to GET /authenticate (if no / invalid cookie)
-  - [ ] Generate authorization code and persist AuthorizationResponse in DB
+  - [ ] Generate authorization code and persist Response in DB
   - [ ] Return errors in query (if an error occurs and `redirect_uri` is set)
   - [ ] Redirect to `redirect_uri` (on success)